badmrfrosty/OpenSMTPD-book/src/chapters/1021_What_you_need_to_know_about_IMF.md

 ## The Internet Message Format
-The Internet Message Format,
-IMF for short,
-is the format used for exchanging messages between mail exchangers.
-It is standardized in RFC 5322 and describes what and how things should be written in the ``DATA'' phase of an SMTP transaction:
+The Internet Message Format (IMF), standardized in RFC 5322, facilitates the exchange of messages between mail exchangers during the "DATA" phase of an SMTP transaction:

 ```
 C: DATA